autistic-symposium/blockchain-science-rs/README.md

 <br>

-**This program implements an arb seacher running statistical arbitrage strategies to several exchanges.**
+**This program implements an arb seacher running statistical arbitrage strategies to several exchanges.
+It's called coingator because it's a cute animal that rhymes with cointegratoooor.**

 For more details about this project, check my Mirror post, **[bot #2: coingator, a rusty statistical arb searcher]()**.